keenanpayne/keenanpayne.com/pages/work.md

         description: "Yet another grid system based on Flexbox.
 Agnostic, easy-to-use, customizable."
         url: "http://keenanpayne.com/flexicution/"
       - title: "concise.css"
-        description: "Concise is a lightweight front-end framework that I built with the help of my colleague <a href='http://jameskolce.com/' title='James Kolce' target='_blank'>James Kolce</a>"
+        description: "Concise is a lightweight front-end framework that I built with the help of my friend <a href='http://jameskolce.com/' title='James Kolce' target='_blank'>James Kolce</a>"
         url: "https://github.com/ConciseCSS/concise.css"
       - title: "concise.css website"
         description: "This is the website that houses the documentation for concise.css"